apify/actor-scraper/puppeteer-scraper/README.md

         into the default key value store.
 Each snapshot overwrites the previous one and the function's invocations will also be throttled if invoked more than once in 2 seconds, to prevent abuse.
         So make sure you don't call it for every single request.
-You can find the screenshot under the SNAPSHOT-SCREENSHOT key and the HTML under the SNAPSHOT-HTML key.
+You can find the screenshot under the SNAPSHOT-SCREENSHOT key and the HTML under the SNAPSHOT-BODY key.
     </td></tr>
     <tr><td><code>skipLinks</code></td><td></td></tr>
     <tr><td colspan="2">